Yizhuangzhou/F1RT/README.md

 The MAG directory contains nine MAGs.

+The Data_4BinningBenckmarking directory contains data required for binning and benckmarking.

 For original data including all high-quality reads and assemblies by SOAPdenovo, please refer to http://dx.doi.org/10.5524/100049.

 # Reconstruction process